Ashok0/EnderalVREssentials/README.md

 3. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
 4. Install .NET SDK 5.0 and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info
 5. Download Synthesis from [HERE](https://github.com/Mutagen-Modding/Synthesis/releases/) and extract it to a folder anywhere on your drive called \Sythesis\.
-6. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Synthesis.exe" in the \mods\ subfolder in your MO2 folder and select "Open"
+6. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Synthesis.exe" in the folder created in Step 5 and select "Open"
 7. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
 8. Select Synthesis from upper right dropdown and click RUN
 9. Select Skyrim VR